The Rolling Stones: 1968–1970: Jones' departure and death, Mick Taylor joins

-The Stones' last album of the 1960s was Let It Bleed, which reached number 1 in the UK and number 3 in the US.
+The Stones' last album of the 1960s was Let It Bleed, which reached No. 1 in the UK and No. 3 in the US.
 It featured "Gimme Shelter" with guest lead female vocals by Merry Clayton (sister of Sam Clayton, of the American rock band Little Feat).
 Other tracks include "You Can't Always Get What You Want" (with accompaniment by the London Bach Choir, who initially asked that their name be removed from the album's credits after apparently being "horrified" by the content of some of its other material, but later withdrew this request), "Midnight Rambler", as well as a cover of Robert Johnson's "Love in Vain".
 Jones and Taylor are both featured on the album.

 Just after the US tour ended, the band performed at the Altamont Free Concert at the Altamont Speedway, about 50 mi east of San Francisco.
 A Hells Angels biker gang provided security, and a fan, Meredith Hunter, was stabbed and beaten to death by the Angels after they realised he was armed.
 Part of the tour, and the Altamont concert, was documented in Albert and David Maysles' film Gimme Shelter.
 In response to the growing popularity of bootleg recordings (in particular Live'r Than You'll Ever Be, recorded during the 1969 tour), the album Get Yer Ya-Ya's Out! was released in 1970.
 Critic Lester Bangs declared it the best-ever live album.
-It reached number 1 in the UK and number 6 in the US.
+It reached No. 1 in the UK and No. 6 in the US.
+At the end of the decade, the band appeared on BBC's review of the 1960s music scene, Pop Go the Sixties, performing "Honky Tonk Women" and "Gimme Shelter", which was broadcast live on 31 December 1969.

-At the end of the decade, the band appeared on BBC's review of the 1960s music scene, Pop Go the Sixties, performing "Gimme Shelter", which was broadcast live on 31 December 1969.
-The following year, the band wanted out of contracts with both Klein and Decca, but still owed them one more Jagger/Richards–credited single.
+By 1970, the band wanted out of contracts with both Klein and Decca, but still owed them one more Jagger/Richards–credited single.
 To get back at the label and fulfil their final contractual obligation, the band came up with the track "Cocksucker Blues"—deliberately making it as crude as they could in hopes of making it un-releasable.
-Decca instead released "Street Fighting Man" from Beggar's Banquet as a UK single in July 1971, the track's 1968 single release having been only in the US.
+The plan worked and "Cocksucker Blues" has never been officially released.